ananyapshetty/image-processing-/README.md

  [23.
 40. 27.]
  [17.
 31. 19.]]

- ## 8)Develop a program to find the neighbour of elements in the matrix
+ ## 8)Develop a program to find the neighbours of element in the matrix
  #A numpy array is a grid of values, all of the same type, and is indexed by a tuple of nonnegative integers.We must specify row and column of element in neighbour function.
 import numpy as np
 ini_array = np.array([[1, 2,5, 3], [4,5, 4, 7], [9, 6, 1,0]])